 Choosing the right type of housing can present a challenging task.
 Each option is worth investigating fully before signing a lease agreement or paying any money.
 Take time to explore all options!

-Compare several types of housing that you can choose from:
+If you choose not to stay in our student accommodation, there several types of housing that you can choose from:

 - Share house – for singles and couples.
 You have a room with use of household facilities in an established household.
 The room may be furnished or unfurnished and cost of gas, electricity & water may or may not be included in the rent.

 - Rooming houses and serviced hostels – for singles or couples.
 You have your own room and share the house common facilities with four or more other individuals paying separate rent.